germinateplatform/germinate-server/docs/setup.md

 <img src="img/docker-config.svg" alt="Docker setup">

 The figure above shows exemplar configuration options for Docker.
 Option (A) shows Germinate and Gatekeeper in a single Docker compose file each with their own MySQL Docker container.
+In total, there would be 4 Docker images: Germinate, Gatekeeper, MySQL for Germinate and MySQL for Gatekeeper.
 This is the easiest option to set up.
 See <a href="setup-example.html">the setup example</a> for more information on this configuration.
-Option (B) shows Germinate (and Gatekeeper) both using their own dockerized MySQL database, whereas option (C) shows Germinate (and Gatekeeper) using an externally provided MySQL server.
+Option (B) shows Germinate (and Gatekeeper) using an externally provided MySQL server while they run as two Docker images in a Docker compose.

 ## Manual setup